Mausam1815/CompressorDecompressor/README.md

 - Java GZIP Compression: Utilized in the `Compressor` and `Decompressor` classes for compressing and decompressing files.

 No additional dependencies are required.

-## Contributing

-Contributions to this project are welcome!
-If you have any ideas for improvements or new features, please feel free to submit issues or pull requests.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-Enjoy compressing and decompressing files with ease using this Java Swing-based application!
-If you encounter any issues or have suggestions for improvements, please don't hesitate to let us know.